Who should consider egg freezing?

 The ideal age for egg freezing

 A ticking biological clock is the primary reason women choose to freeze their eggs.
 A woman’s fertility peaks during her 20s and starts to decline once she reaches 30.
-In fact, by the time a healthy, fertile woman reaches age 30, her chances of conceiving each month she tries is 20%.
+In fact, by the time a healthy woman reaches age 30, her chances of conceiving each month she tries is 20%.
 Once she reaches her 40th birthday, that percentage plummets to 5%.
-Women who are waiting to be in a committed relationship before having a baby, who are establishing their career, studying for an advanced degree or experiencing some other life event that makes extending their childbearing years necessary can turn to egg freezing as their fertility safety net.
+Women who are waiting to achieve personal or professional goals before achieving motherhood can turn to egg freezing as their fertility safety net.

 Women who are at risk of premature ovarian failure (the loss of ovarian function before the age of 40) due to a family history of early menopause, can also benefit from egg freezing.